dotnet/runtime/CONTRIBUTING.md

 ### PR - CI Process

 The [dotnet continuous integration](https://dev.azure.com/dnceng-public/public/_build) (CI) system will automatically perform the required builds and run tests (including the ones you are expected to run) for PRs.
-Builds and test runs must be clean or have bugs properly filed against flaky/unexpected failures.
+Builds and test runs must be clean or have bugs properly filed against flaky/unexpected failures that are unrelated to your change.

 If the CI build fails for any reason, the PR issue will link to the `Azure DevOps` build with further information on the failure.